 There are two places to look.
 First is your portfolio of products & services to reduce the number of items you sell focusing on the most profitable items - except 1.
 You need to maintain at least 1 price leader that will keep the customers buying for as long as possible.
 It also will provide needed revenue.

-The second place is to look at all the costs external to company.
+The second place is to look at all the costs external to the company.
 Inflation will affect your suppliers differently and relationships that made sense before won't now.
 The same can be said for supplier relationships that made no sense during an economic expansion could now be a better fit.

 EPISODE 108: Focus on Customer Customization